lnabua/Food-Truck-Restaurant-Finder/README.md

 * Delete a restaurant

 ### Technical
 This app is built with ReactJS, Java, Spring Boot, and MySQL.
 Restaurant addresses are from Google Maps API when retrieving restaurant longitude and latitude values.

+#### Google Maps API
+Used *npm install --save react-geocode*.
+API Key: AIzaSyBhkkcJIJjPHC5sbBVnwxqlgbgDk5e9oo8

 ### Development Roadmap
 Future enhancements to include: